 The Book of The Dead by Janine di Giovanni is, for me, the most striking piece in this excellent collection.
 Having covered the Siege of Sarajevo from the ground in the early 1990s, The Book of The Dead narrates her return to the city in 2010.
 The heart-rending memoir goes back and forth between her memories of the people she met when she was reporting on the crisis and her encounters with some of these individuals in the aftermath of the devastating war.

 One of them is an elderly gentleman named Alija who used to run a morgue in the city.
 He diligently wrote down the names of the dead who came through the doors of his morgue during the war in little notebooks.
-By the end of the war, he had filled 24 books of the dead, amongst which one entry bore the name of his eldest son.
-In her last meeting with Alija, he asked her “not to forgot.
-Never to forget. if people forget, then it will happen again.”
+When the war finally ended, he had filled 24 of these books, amongst which one entry bore the name of his eldest son.
+In her last meeting with Alija, he left her with these words: “Not to forgot.
+Never to forget.
+If people forget, then it will happen again.”

 In One Hundred Fears of Solitude, Hal Crowther makes a case for silence and solitude.
 A cautionary reminder to today’s connected generation about technology and social media’s negative impact on creativity as private headspace become increasingly rare.

 “Not long ago, it was generally accepted that humanity’s most creative achievements, from art and poetry to major scientific discoveries, were the precious fruits of solitude.
 But in a single heartbeat on history’s timeline, this sacred, fecund privacy has become the unpardonable social sin for the generation on which future creativity depends.” – Hal Crowther

 I hope to someday see the large-format images in Ian Teh’s photo-documentary Traces: China 1999-2010.
 Tracing the gargantuan Three Gorges Dam project and its impact on the communities along the Yangtze River, his images illustrate vividly “the dream of a nation, and its cost.”